sammykins777/ElearnSocialStyleTemplate/readme.md

-# SCORM Course - "Mind of Jane" README
+# SCORM Course - "Elearn Social Style Template" README

 ## Overview
-This is a simple SCORM-compliant course featuring Jane's remote work tips.
+This is a simple SCORM-compliant course featuring Jane's remote work tips as an example.
 The course is designed to be easily customizable by non-coders through the `data.js` file.
 This course has been tested and verified to work in SCORM Cloud.

 ## Getting Started